LibrariesHacked/librarieshacked.github.io/_posts/2021-02-10-membership-mapping.md

   - Membership
 ---

-These are instructions for two prototype web tools for visualising membership data.
+These are instructions for two prototype web tools to visualise membership data.
 The pre-requisite is for library services to be able to extract postcodes of library members.
-It's then down to the service which postcodes to include: it could be all members, those who are borrowers, ones with fines owing, PC users, etc.
+It's down to the service which postcodes to include: it could be all members, those who are borrowers, ones with fines owing, PC users, etc.

 1. Convert postcodes to a standard format using anonymised, census-based areas
 2. Visualise the data on a map which will provide additional context on population and deprivation